Skip to content

 • Any health care professional at Broward Health who is treating you and has access to the Protected Health Information in your record

-• All Broward Health employees, staff, independent contractors, vendors, and workforce members at any Broward Health region/facility
+• All Broward Health employees, staff, independent contractors, vendors, and workforce members at any Broward Health facility

 • Any volunteer at Broward Health